Policy Breakdown

 Severity: HIGH · Official source

-Shopify Payments — the built-in payment processor that most Shopify merchants use — saw compliance updates in 2026:
+Shopify Payments — the built-in payment processor that most Shopify merchants use — comes with eligibility and risk rules worth understanding:

-The rolling reserve is new and significant.
+The rolling reserve is the one to plan for.
 If Shopify flags your account, they can hold 10-20% of your revenue for up to 120 days.
-This mirrors practices common with third-party payment processors but is new to the Shopify Payments experience.
+This mirrors practices common with third-party payment processors — it's a long-standing risk tool, not a Shopify-specific surprise, but it can still hit cash flow hard.

 5. What Merchants Should Do Now

-Here's your compliance checklist for the 2026 Shopify policy changes:
+Here's a practical compliance checklist for Shopify merchants in 2026:

 Stay ahead of Shopify policy changes